About Bulan Observer

 The helmet is also figurative of power protecting some people- like many of our corrupt politicians, public officials and greedy businessmen-and women like contractors, etc. Protected by the helmet they wear (their office, high economic status and connections), they go on with their habit of amassing personal wealth ( or other crimes) at the expense of the country or town whose people they are supposed to serve.
 They go on with their felony unnoticed to the public, very much the same with the motorcycle gang in the streets.
 And the “helmet” protects them from being persecuted for reason of their status or office, as in the case of diplomatic immunity (Vienna Convention of 1961).

-The world knows that the Arroyo family have a huge collection of helmets-especially the first gentleman.
+The world knows that the Arroyo family has a huge collection of helmets-especially the first gentleman.
 We can only hope that in Bulan helmets aren’t worn by our public officials- except of course when they are motorcycling.

 This is the dilemma of human societies.
 But in many cases, it is the character and intention that is defective, not the law.